dorythecat/TransforMate/docs/commands/transformation/export_tf.md

 It is a supported addition of the standard and can even be used to replace TMUD files, in a more space-efficient manner.

+!!! warning
+    Unlike TMUD, TSF does not store the blocked status of users or channels, as of the latest revision.
+It also does not differentiate between channels and servers, so an actual full TMUD replacement using the current version of TSF would not be viable.